quantum-tinkerer/pymablock/paper/implementation.md

 Defining this series has a constant and minimal cost, but computing its entries has a cost that grows with indices.

-**To call the cached data, we implement numpy array element access.**

 <!-- Things to mention: